FuadRahimli/Optimizing-CSV-to-XML-Conversion-Script-in-Python-for-Oxygen-XML-Editor-Extracting-and-Transforming/README.md

 The script has been thoroughly tested and is executable in Visual Studio, demonstrating proper functionality in both Visual Studio and Oxygen XML Editor environments.

 Achievements:
-Thanks to this task, I have honed a multitude of skills, including Python programming, Data processing, XML handling, Error management, Library utilization, Problem-solving, and Testing.
+Thanks to this task, I have honed a multitude of skills, including Python programming, Data processing, XML handling, Error management, Library utilization, Problem-solving, Automation, and Testing.